john-best/ttr_launcher/README.md

 ### What's next? ###
 * Wait for QWebEngineView to be better for better UI for news
+* Wait for QWebEngineView to not crash in debug mode
 * Better resource pack support
 * Mac and Linux support
 * A more sophisticated theme/style